An abbreviated version of this post first appeared in the Deseret News.

 Yet, this number is perhaps misleading.
 Pell Grant eligibility is based on current household need, and many BYU students marry as undergrads and their new households—now independent of parents’ resources—are quite needy.
 More mature students, particularly returned missionaries, may be entirely self-sufficient and file taxes independent of parents.
 Combined, these factors nudge the Y’s Pell numbers upward, but does not accurately portray BYU students’ upbringings.

 Temporary poverty while in college, however, is entirely different than being brought up in poverty.
 For the former group, financial help in hard times may just be a phone call away while the latter group has no such luxury.

 We need to recognize that difference.
-And once we do, BYU’s modest, spendthrift culture is shown to be a temporary poverty mirage.
+And once we do, BYU’s modest, provident culture is shown to be a temporary poverty mirage.